telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 ## Notifications

 The **Notifications** button shows a drop-down list that contains the most recently received notifications.
-The Fiddler Everywhere client will send and receive notifications upon using the collaboration functionalities (like sharing session logs, composer collections, and Rules Builder rulesets).
+The Fiddler Everywhere application will send and receive notifications upon using the collaboration functionalities (like sharing session logs, composer collections, and Rules Builder rulesets).

 ![Example notifications in Fiddler Everywhere](../images/menu/menu-notifications.png)

 ## Settings

-The **Settings** button opens a window that allows you to manage core Fiddler Everywhere functionalities like secure traffic enablement, remote connections, bypassing addressews, privacy and more.
+The **Settings** button opens a window that allows you to manage core Fiddler Everywhere functionalities like secure traffic enablement, remote connections, bypassing addresses, privacy, and more.
 Refer to the detailed documentation articles to learn more about each section in the **Settings** window.

 - [**HTTPS** section]({%slug decrypt-https-traffic%})
 - [**Connections** section]({%slug connections-submenu%})